Optimizing Thyroid Function by Terry Wingo, RPh

-If we want to evaluate the utilization of thyroid hormones at the cellular level we must consider four factors: production efficiency, degree of protein binding, conversion efficiency, and receptor response.
+If we want to evaluate the utilization of thyroid hormones at the cellular level, we must consider four factors: production efficiency, degree of protein binding, conversion efficiency, and receptor response.
 As mentioned earlier, TSH levels are considered the standard for evaluating production.
 The newest national standards define normal range for TSH as 0.3 to 3.5, however, local labs still use old standards which identify much higher TSH values as normal.
 Further, functional practitioners generally try to maintain TSH values less than or equal to 2.
-Common factors (other than disease processes) that might affect production include inadequate protein intake or impaired protein digestion (less l-tyrosine available) and drinking tap water (both chlorine and fluoride can displace iodine binding).
+Common factors (other than disease processes) that might affect production include inadequate protein intake or impaired protein digestion (less l-tyrosine available), drinking tap water (both chlorine and fluoride can displace iodine binding), as well as inadequate iodine in our diet.

 The majority of thyroid hormones in circulation are bound to a storage protein, thyroid binding globulin; only the unbound or free hormone is available for activity.
 The most common factor reported that affects binding globulin is relative level of estrogens.
 It has been documented that any oral estrogen supplementation increases thyroid binding globulin and generally recognized that relative estrogen dominance has this same effect.
 Remember, increases in binding globulin mean less free thyroid hormone, thus lower cellular activity, although the usual T4 lab would not change since it measures both bound and free hormone.